Ash Wednesday and an Invitation to Lenten Practices

 The invitation during the season of Lent is toward the opposite— self-denial.
 In this season we embrace humility and obedience.
 Fasting cannot be embraced as a means of elevating or bettering ourselves.
 Isaiah 58 draws attention to the fasting the Lord has chosen for his people.
 True fasting is always centered on the Lord and the other—the oppressed, hungry, and forgotten.
 Our lives must begin to take on the same sacrificial shape as that of Christ’s ministry.
 We choose to take up our cross and walk with him toward the death of our selves.
 But our fasting is filled with the hope and expectation of resurrection life!
 We have the hope of being sustained in the wilderness by God himself.

-So we invite you to fast with us in the days ahead.
-In 2018, just as did last year, we as a staff will be fasting from Thursdays after dinner until 3 pm on Fridays.
+So we invite you, fast with us in the days ahead.
+During the season of Lent, we as a staff will be fasting from Thursdays after dinner until 3 pm on Fridays.
 This is an observance of the time from the Last Supper until Jesus was taken down from the Cross.

 There are other ways to fast too: all day, sunrise to sunset, one meal a day.
 And, if Fridays just can't work for you, that's okay.
 As we have said, this is a practice that is intended to shape and form us deeper into the life of Christ, it is not a hard and fast rule.
-Find a day that is possible for you and commit to it.
+Find a day that is possible for you and commit to it in this season.

 In addition to fasting, many people elect to also abstain from something for the duration of the Lenten season as well.
 We highly encourage this practice.
 Give up something reasonable, something that you will notice, something that you don't have to, or need to, give up.
-Give up something that is good to remind yourself of something greater that is available to you through the presence of the Holy Spirit.
+Give up something that is good - this reminds yourself of something greater that is available to you through the presence of the Holy Spirit.